-- 0 2 Introduction

-- 03 04 Creating a contract what to include

-- 04 05 Payroll Services and HMRC

-- Payroll help

-- Tax and National Insurance

-- Tell HMRC

-- Advice if you do your own payroll

-- Self ermployed PAs

-06 - 07 Wages

-- Deciding the rate of pay

-- National Living Wage (NLW)

-- Costs provided to cover your

-- employment responsibilities

-- Statutory Pay

-- Payslips

-- 08-09 Hours of work

-- Night time working

-- The working time directive

-- Retainer wages

-- 09-10 Holiday pay

-- 10 Bank holidays

-- 11 Pensions

-- 11 Employers liability insurance

-- 12 Redundancy

-- 12 13 Other considerations

-- Travel

-- Employing someone from outside of the UK

-- 13 Confidentiality

-- 14 Record keeping

-- 14 What next?

-- 15 Useful links and support available

-- 16 Helpful links to organisations
+02 Introduction

+03-04 Creating a contract - what to include

+04-05 Payroll Services and HMRC

+Payroll help

+Tax and National Insurance

+• Tell HMRC

+Advice if you do your own payroll

+Self ermployed PAs

+06-07 Wages

+Deciding the rate of pay

+National Living Wage (NLW)

+Costs provided to cover your

+employment responsibilities

+Statutory Pay

+0.0 Payslips

+08-09 Hours of work

+Night time working The averaging a discretized.

+The working time directive Patrice and the second se

+00 40 Retainer wages

+Holiday pay

+10 Bank holidays

+11 Pensions From law and line bility via a various as

+11 Employers liability insurance

+12 Redundancy

+12-13 Other considerations

+• Travel

+1 2 Employing someone from outside of the UK Confidentiality

+13 Confidentiality Pacard keeping

+14 Record keeping What next?

+14

+15 16 Useful links and support available Helpful links to organisations